George Forrester and Company: Personnel

 MacGregor's second son, Reverend William MacGregor (1848–1937), used his inherited wealth as benefactor to the town of Tamworth, Staffordshire and became a leading Egyptologist and collector of Egyptian antiquities.
 He eventually held the position of Vice President of the Liverpool Institute of Archaeology.
 Items from MacGregor's collection are housed in the Ashmolean Museum, British Museum and Museum of Egyptian Antiquities, Swansea.

 Professionalism

 During the construction of the first locomotives for the Dublin and Kingstown Railway officers and directors on several occasions visited the works of both Forrester and Sharp, Stewart and Company of Manchester, who were both constructing three engines each for their new railway.
-They noted visits to Forresters game them little cause for concern whereas at Sharps the mechanics were at times found to be partaking of "too ardent feasting at craft clubs" with related absenteeism and irregularities.
+They noted visits to Forresters gave them little cause for concern whereas at Sharps the mechanics were at times found to be partaking of "too ardent feasting at craft clubs" with related absenteeism and irregularities.

 Closure

 Locomotive building finished around 1847, thereafter the firm diversified, closing in 1890.
 Nothing remains of the former sites at 234, 224 and 40 Vauxhall Road, Liverpool.